The Symbolism of Oranges in the Movie "The Godfather"

 Theodor Seuss Geisel was an American children's author, political cartoonist, illustrator, poet, animator, and filmmaker.

-Six, yes only Six, of Dr. Seuss’s books by Theodor Seuss Geisel will no longer be published because of their use of the perception of offensive imagery, according to the business that oversees the estate of the children's author and illustrator.
+In a significant move, only six of Dr. Seuss’s books by Theodor Seuss Geisel will no longer be published due to their use of offensive imagery, as announced by the business overseeing the estate of the beloved children's author and illustrator.

 Dr. Seuss Enterprises said in this statement: